egoist/tsup/docs/README.md

 Supported format: `esm`, `cjs`, (default) and `iife`.

-You can bundle in multiple formats in one go:
+You can bundle to multiple formats in one go:

 ```bash
 tsup src/index.ts --format esm,cjs,iife